How to book a flight that (likely) won’t get canceled

 |7%.

-If timeliness is a priority, consider booking Delta or Hawaiian, which arrived on time 82% of the time.
+If timeliness is a priority, consider booking Delta or Hawaiian, which arrived 82% of the time on time.
 Skip JetBlue, which only landed on schedule 60% of the time.

 Air carrier problems — meaning the issue was due to circumstances within the airline’s control, such as maintenance, cleaning, baggage loading or fueling delays — were the top cause of late arrivals for the first four months of 2022, accounting for nearly 8% of delays.